aarong/feedme-server-core/README.md

   The server is not `started`.

+- `err.message === "TRANSPORT_ERROR: ..."`

+  The transport behaved unexpectedly.

 #### server.disconnect(clientId)

 Forcibly disconnects a client transport connection.

-The method returns successfully irrespective of the specified client's current actual connection state.
+The method returns successfully irrespective of the client connection state.

 Arguments: